SophieDeBenedetto/blog/posts/telemetry_part_one.md

 ## Table Of Contents

-In this series, we'll be instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.
+In this series, we're instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.
 A brief overview of what we'll cover:

 * Part I: Telemetry Under The Hood
 * Part II: Handling Telemetry Events with `TelemetryMetrics` + `TelemetryMetricsStatsd`